aslatt13/Adidas-Autocheckout/README.md

 Resurrected a dead Adidas script.
+Shoutout Nathaniel for the help.
 Enjoy.

 # Adidas-Autocheckout
 An adidas autocheckout script using python and webdriver.